 Figure 1 shows the damage map for an Enhanced Fujita 5 (EF5) tornado that hit Joplin, Missouri on May 22, 2011.
 The overall tornado damage rating is determined by the greatest damage level in the tornado path.
 Damage ratings at different locations in a tornado path can range from EF0 to EF5.
 The EF ratings are calculated by National Weather Service (NWS) employees who conduct on the ground damage inspections.
-The NWS damage analysis carefully considers the type of structure and building materials, and the local building codes (Edwards et al. [2013]).
-This guards against the possibility of the tornado damage being overrated due to, for example, damage to pre-fabricated homes.
+The NWS damage analysis carefully considers the type of structure and building materials and the local building codes (Edwards et al. [2013]).
 To get a sense of the damage classifications, examples of EF1 damage include exterior doors ripped off a building and shattered windows.
 The destruction of entire stories of well-constructed homes constitutes EF3 damage, while the leveling of well-constructed houses to the foundation is EF5 damage (Lukasik [2020]).